 Societe Generale has cut about 1,600 jobs at the corporate and investment bank this year after shuffling the division’s management.
 Securities firms have posted gains in revenue since European Central Bank President Mario Draghi’s July pledge to do “whatever it takes” to defend the euro sparked a rally in bond markets.

 French banks, the biggest foreign holders of private and public debt in the euro-area’s problem economies, are benefiting from the ECB’s moves as the crisis enters its fourth year.

 Societe Generale rose 3.2 percent to 25.38 euros by 9:39 a.m. in Paris.
 The stock is up 47 percent in Paris trading this year, while BNP Paribas gained 33 percent and Credit Agricole SA (ACA), France’s No. 3 bank by market value, climbed about 37 percent.

 Deutsche Bank AG, Europe’s largest bank by assets, posted an increase in third-quarter profit last week as revenue from trading bonds and other products jumped 67 percent.
-Goldman Sachs Group Inc. (GS) said last month its fixed-income, currencies and commodities revenue climbed 28 percent in the quarter from a year earlier.
+Goldman Sachs Group Inc. (GS:US) said last month its fixed-income, currencies and commodities revenue climbed 28 percent in the quarter from a year earlier.
 BNP Paribas said capital-markets revenue climbed as fixed-income sales more than doubled to 1.13 billion euros.